 In the United States, approximately 40,000 babies are born with a heart defect annually, and 10,000 of those undergo cardiac surgery requiring cardiopulmonary bypass (CPB).
 These complex surgeries would not be possible without CPB, which performs all of the functions of the heart and lungs, removing carbon dioxide and adding oxygen to the baby’s blood and pumping it throughout his or her body.

 However necessary, CPB is not without its drawbacks.
 Patients undergoing CPB develop a potent inflammatory response that may lead to poor heart, lung, and kidney function after the heart surgery.
 This in turn can lead to edema, longer times on the ventilator, the need for higher doses of heart medications, and a longer stay in the hospital.
-Children and especially neonates (<1 month old) are particularly vulnerable because of the immaturity of their organs and the disparity in size between them and the CPB machine.
+Children and especially neonates (less than 1 month old) are particularly vulnerable because of the immaturity of their organs and the disparity in size between them and the CPB machine.